littlewebco/little-cms/docs/GITHUB_APP_SETUP.md

 ### Private Key Format Error

-If you see "PKCS#1 format not directly supported":
+If you see "Failed to import private key":
-- Your private key is in PKCS#1 format (`BEGIN RSA PRIVATE KEY`)
+- Ensure your private key is in valid PEM format (either PKCS#1 or PKCS#8)
-- Convert it to PKCS#8 format using OpenSSL (see step 2 above)
+- Check that the key includes the header and footer lines (`-----BEGIN...-----` and `-----END...-----`)
+- Verify the key hasn't been corrupted during copy/paste
-- Or regenerate the key from GitHub App settings
+- Try regenerating the key from GitHub App settings

 ### Installation Not Found